 Troubleshooting White Screen of Death Errors in WordPress.
 Sometimes WordPress just stops working.

 When you visit your site you’re met with is a stark white page and nothing else.
 It’s aptly referred to as the “white screen of death.”
 It can be extremely frustrating and problematic ,to say the least, especially when you don’t see and PHP errors listed to tip you off as to the cause of the error.
 You could guess what the problem is, but that could take too long.
 Luckily, there are steps you can take to quickly troubleshoot the problem.
-In this Weekend WordPress Project, we’ll take a look at the troubleshooting process for white screen errors, which includes a bit of coding or using plugins.
 Debugging in WordPress.
 Languages: English • Español • Français • Hrvatski • Italiano • 日本語 • Português do Brasil • (Add your language) Debugging PHP code is part of any project, but WordPress comes with specific debug systems designed to simplify the process as well as standardize code across the core, plugins and themes.

 In brief, WordPress hooks enable you to change how WordPress behaves without editing any core files.
 Because you leave the WordPress files untouched, you can painlessly upgrade your blog with each new version of WordPress.
 It's this hooks architecture that makes WordPress the best blogging solution.
 If you don't know what WordPress hooks are for, read the Plugin API or this tutorial.
+If you're new to web design, you might also enjoy my easy PHP tutorial.
 A Walkthrough on Conditional Tags in WordPress: Introduction - Tuts+ Code Tutorial.
 One of the most important strengths of WordPress is the extensibility of the core.